Michael-Wang98/CLI-Twitter-Mockup/README.md

 ## Installation

-Start a MySQL instance and edit TwitterInterface.py by inputting your credentials on lines 100-101

-In order to run the code one needs to import sqlalchemy, pymysql and cryptography installing any modules that the interpreter does not recognize.
-They also need a MYSQL instance with a username and password to use to connect to the database with all necessary permissions enabled.
-The database itself has to be ready for use by running the SQL script that instantiates a database named twitterDB.
-The hostname also needs to be known for the connection to work.
+Clone the directory.
+Edit TwitterInterface.py by inputting your MySQL database credentials on lines 100-101.
+Start a MySQL instance and run the tweets.sql script to generate the database.
+Run the TwitterInterface.py program in order to connect to and interact with the database.
 The program will request a username to represent who is signing onto the social media platform.
-Any username from within the users database is valid (e.g. 2v (this also happens to be one of the shortest and easier to type names)).
-For more detailed explanation of the code please consult the code and the comments in the code.
+Any username from within the users database is valid (e.g. 2v).
+For a more detailed explanation please examine the comments in the code.

 ## How to use